-7. There is no evidence in the record to support the concern that the Facility could harm fish habitat, nor is this an approval criterion.
+7. There is no evidence in the record to support the concern that the rail branchline could harm fish habitat, nor is this an approval criterion.

-Some comments suggested that fish habitat might be threatened by pollution from the Facility.
+Some comments suggested that fish habitat might be threatened by pollution from the rail branchline.
 It is unclear from comments about threats to fish habitat to what County approval criteria the comments were directed.
 There are no County approval criteria that directly consider impacts on fish habitat.
-Further, there is no evidence in the record that there is fish habitat on the Facility site.
-Nonetheless, as discussed above, the Board determined the Facility is not within the Riparian Corridor Overlay Zone, which is intended to protect fish and wildlife habitat, because the wetlands on the Facility site are not significant.
-As discussed above, the County also finds that Applicant's Application adequately addresses potential sources of pollution, including water pollution.
+Further, there is no evidence in the record that there is fish habitat on the rail branchline parcels.
+Nonetheless, as discussed above, the Board determined the rail branchline, partially within the Riparian Corridor Boundary because it will intersect McLean Slough, but under the County's Riparian Corridor Overlay, the riparian buffer around McLean Slough is 25-feet because it is not one of the streams or sloughs identified in CCZO 1772.A.1 through 1172.A.3 that is fish bearing.
+As discussed above, the Board also finds that the Application adequately addresses potential sources of pollution, including water pollution.

-The Board received evidence from ODFW that the Facility site is well-suited for Applicant's renewable diesel facility.
-ODFW commented that on the Facility site, "the current habitat is impacted and degraded by past and current management practices."
-(See Exhibit 3 to Applicant'sFinal Written Argument).
+The Board received evidence from ODFW on the renewable diesel site, "the current habitat is impacted and degraded by past and current management practices."
+See Exhibit 3 to the Applicant's Final Written Argument.
+ODFW's comment does not specify the extent to which it was also considering the rail branchline location when it generally referred to the renewable diesel site; however, the rail branchline mostly will abut the renewable diesel site.
 ODFW similarly concluded that while the area supports some habitat and wildlife functions, the existing wetlands are subject to cattle grazing, dominated by nonnative species, and "are degraded by current practices and infestations of non-native plants."
-(See ODFW January 18, 2022 email to Columbia County).
-Further demonstrating its determination that fish will not be threatened by the Facility, including any pollution from the Facility, ODFW's January 18, 2022 email to Columbia County staff states "[t]he department believes this proposed renewable energy project is sited appropriately, and it is consistent with the department's climate goals."
+See ODFW January 18, 2022 email to Columbia

+County.
+Further demonstrating its determination that fish will not be threatened by the Project including any pollution from the renewable diesel facility or the rail branchline, ODFW's January 18, 2022 email to Columbia County staff states "[t]he department believes this proposed renewable energy project is sited appropriately, and it is consistent with the department's climate goals."